Vitamin C: functions, foods, deficiency, & supplements

 Wondering which is best for you?
-Have a read of our article on 11 of the best vitamin C supplements.
+Read our article on 10 of the best vitamin C supplements.

 You should be able to get all the vitamin C you need from a balanced diet.
 But there are some people who should pay particular attention to their vitamin C intake, like:

-Studies have shown time and time again that smokers tend to have lower vitamin C levels than nonsmokers.
+Studies have shown time and time again that smokers tend to have lower vitamin C levels than non-smokers. ²¹

 Those with limited diets

-Although many vegan and vegetarian diets probably contain a lot of fruit and vegetables, if you’re not a fan, it’s even more essential to maintain healthy levels of vitamin C.
+Fruits and vegetables are the best sources of vitamin C. Many vegan and vegetarian diets probably contain a lot of fruit and vegetables.
+But, if you’re not a fan and you’re plant-based, it’s even more essential to maintain healthy levels of vitamin C.

-This is because vitamin C is essential for helping our bodies to absorb iron from plant foods.30
+This is because vitamin C is essential for helping our bodies absorb iron from plant foods. ⁴

 Should children take vitamin C supplements?

-The NHS says children under the age of five may not get enough vitamins A and C. So, the government recommends all children aged between six months and five years old take a daily multivitamin containing vitamin C.31
+The NHS says children under the age of five may not get enough vitamins A and C. So, the government recommends all children aged between six months and five years old take a daily multivitamin containing vitamin C. ²²

 Do women need to take a vitamin C supplement during pregnancy?

-There is no specific need, as you should be able to get all the vitamin C you need from a healthy, balanced diet.32
+There is no specific need, as you should be able to get all the vitamin C you need from a healthy, balanced diet. ²³

 The final say